-Complying with boating laws and operating with caution are very important when you are out on the water.
+Complying with boating laws and operating with caution is very important when you are out on the water.
 Especially when you are out there with friends and family for a fun afternoon, it is easy to forget that boating is a big responsibility and both drivers and passengers have a duty to act as such.
 Some common factors and causes of boat accidents are alcohol use, speeding, driver inattention, poor boat maintenance, lack of proper equipment such as lights for night boating, improper lookout, and boater inexperience.

 Types of boating accidents

 Boating accidents are not limited to two boats running into each other.
 Boat accidents include collisions with other objects, a person being struck by a boat, boat capsize, falling in the vessel or overboard, explosions and fires, drowning, and skiing or other recreational mishaps.
 All of these boating accidents have the potential to cause great injuries.
-If you have sustained an injury in a boating accident, contact Beaver County boat accident attorney to review the facts of your case.
+If you have sustained an injury in a boating accident, contact a boat accident attorney to review the facts of your case.
 If you have been injured in a boating accident due to someone else’s fault, you deserve to be fully compensated.